-This policy is predicated on the expectation that Investigators should conduct their affairs so as to avoid or minimize conflicts of interest, and must respond appropriately when conflicts of interest arise.
-To that end, this policy informs Investigators about situations that generate conflicts of interest related to research, provides mechanisms for Investigators and the Institution to manage those conflicts of interest that arise, and describes situations that are prohibited.
-Every Investigator has an obligation to become familiar with, and abide by, the provisions of this policy.
+This policy and procedure are predicated on the expectation that Investigators should conduct their affairs so as to avoid or minimize conflicts of interest and must respond appropriately when conflicts of interest arise.
+To that end, this standard operating procedure (SOP) informs Investigators about situations that generate conflicts of interest related to research, provides mechanisms for Investigators and the Institution to manage those conflicts of interest that arise, and describes situations that are prohibited.
+Every Investigator has an obligation to become familiar with, and abide by, the provisions of this SOP.
 If a situation raising questions of conflict of interest arises, an Investigator should discuss the situation with the Institutional official.